pskowronek/unitra-fm-radio-arduino/README.md

 - [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 - [Nokia 5110 library](http://www.rinkydinkelectronics.com/library.php?id=48) - import this library to your poject
-- [Radio FM TEA5767 library](https://github.com/mroger/TEA5767) - import this library to your poject
+- [Radio library supporting RDA5807M & TEA5767 plus SI4703/5](https://github.com/mathertel/Radio.git) - import this library to your poject

+There is a legacy branch that used [TEA5767](https://github.com/mroger/TEA5767) library [here](https://github.com/pskowronek/unitra-fm-radio-arduino/tree/TEA5767_library).
+Pros & Cons of this library:
+- less dynamic memory used
+- in my setup it caused sound interruptions while getting the signal information from the module
+- uses floats for frequency adjustments which made potentiometer adjustments very picky
+- RDA5807m worked in TEA compatibility mode with no RDS support

 ## Circuit